nickfargo/state/src/root-state.coffee.md

       getTransitionExpression: do ->

         search = ( target, origin, subject, ceiling ) ->
-          while subject and subject isnt ceiling
+          while subject? and subject isnt ceiling
-            for own key, expr of subject.transitions()
+            for own name, expr of subject._?.transitions when expr?
-              return expr if (
-                not ( guards = expr.guards ) or (
+              { guards } = expr
-                  not ( admit = guards.admit ) or
-                  isEmpty( admit ) or
-                  evaluateGuard.call origin, admit, target, origin
-                ) and (
+              { admit, release } = guards if guards?

+              disallowedByGuard =
-                  not ( release = guards.release ) or
+                ( not admit?.evaluate target, origin ) or
-                  isEmpty( release ) or
-                  evaluateGuard.call target, release, origin, target
+                ( not release?.evaluate origin, target )

-                )
-              ) and (
+              targetMatches =
+                if expr.target
-                if expr.target then subject.query expr.target, target
+                then subject.query expr.target, target
                 else subject is target

+              originMatches =
-              ) and ( not expr.origin or subject.query expr.origin, origin )
+                not expr.origin or subject.query expr.origin, origin

+              if targetMatches and originMatches and not disallowedByGuard return expr

             break unless ceiling?
             subject = subject.superstate